thatfiredev/thatfiredev.github.io/trip.md

 ## 7. What about your University?

 I spoke to the school directors who were very kind to let me finish my classes online.

+**Update (11/03)**: I have finished all the subjects.
+The only thing missing now is the Final Dissertation, which I've already started working on.